-Probe calibrations for Raman Rxn2 and Rxn4 analyzers can be performed using two different calibration devices: the Raman calibration accessory (HCA), or one of the probe-specific calibration and verification kits that utilize a Calibration Reference Standard (CRS).
+Probe calibrations for Raman Rxn2 and Raman Rxn4 analyzers can be performed using two different calibration devices:

+- The Raman calibration accessory (HCA) - A probe-specific calibration and verification kit that utilizes a Calibration Reference Standard (CRS)

 Refer to the specific probe and applicable supplementary optics manual to determine the appropriate calibration device.
 Refer to the appropriate calibration device manual for details on how to calibrate the specific analyzer and probe combination.